 Last year, Matthew T. Albence, who serves as ICE’s Deputy Director, informed the Washington Post that the agency “does not target unlawfully present aliens for arrest based on advocacy positions they hold or in retaliation for critical comments they make.”
 He called any suggestions to the contrary irresponsible, speculative, and inaccurate.

 Since then, Albence has worked alongside ICE’s Acting Director Mark A. Morgan, encouraging the detention of children, and facilitating the separation of families.
-In 2018 during visit to Capitol Hill, Albence compared immigrant detention centers to “summer camps.”
+In 2018 during a visit to Capitol Hill, Albence compared immigrant detention centers to “summer camps.”
 Under Albence and Morgan’s leadership, ICE has expanded its mission to unofficially include the intimidation of journalists and activists working with immigrant communities.

 Today, the U.S. government employs more than 20,000 ICE agents and supports personnel who operate across 400 offices in the U.S. and around the world.
 And as of 2019, over 50,000 undocumented immigrants were being held in jails around the country, which is the most immigrants held in detention simultaneously since 2001.